 The school recognises the importance of building a sense of identity and belonging in the pupils and for this reason we have an affordable school uniform which the children wear with pride.
 We expect all children to wear the uniform and we value the partnership with parents, carers and pupils in the implementation of this policy.
-School uniform can be easily obtained from our suppliers The One Stop Schoolgear Shop in Chelmsford or from https://myclothing.com/danburypark-community-primary-school/5625.school (previously Tesco) and from local supermarkets (without the school logo).
-The DPSA also organise regular sales of pre-loved school uniform.
+School uniform can be easily obtained from our suppliers The One Stop Schoolgear Shop in Chelmsford or from https://myclothing.com/danbury-park-community-primary-school/5625.school (previously Tesco) and from local supermarkets (without the school logo, which is acceptable to us).
+The DPSA also organise regular sales of preloved school uniform.